neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

 Rendering custom document types
 ===============================

-There are two basic approaches to render different document types differently.
+There are two basic approaches to render different document types.
 We currently recommend to create a Fusion prototype per custom page type, which is since Neos 4.0 automatically picked up by Neos (see below).
 The "old" way involves adding one root matcher per document type, explicitly checking for the node type in the condition, and redirecting Fusion to another render path.
 It is documented here for completeness' sake, but we do not recommend to use